 The operators, however, do their fair share of quality control and rotate with hundreds of IP addresses to always ensure good deliverability for their clients.
 For nearly everyone, shared IP will be perfectly sufficient.

-Importance: 3 / 5 (not as relevant as the first two parts but still need to be considered.
-Especially since they don’t require a lot of effort)
+- Importance: 3 / 5 (not as relevant as the first two parts but still needs to be considered)

-Now, let’s discuss how to improve deliverability when creating the actual campaigns.
+Now, let’s discuss how to increase email deliverability when creating actual campaigns.

 Use branding and personalize ‘from’ field